Drakejha/Drakejha.github.io/README.md

 Discussion:

-Overall, the results fit what we would expect from the class imbalance and from the types of models I used.
+Overall, the results fit what was expected from the class imbalance and from the types of models I used.
 Because most examples are “nothing in hand” or “one pair,” even a simple baseline that always predicts class 0 already reaches about 0.50 accuracy.
 Logistic regression ends up very close to this baseline.
 It is a linear model, so it mostly learns to separate the common classes and has trouble modeling the more complicated patterns needed to recognize rare strong hands.

 The decision tree can, in theory, learn more complex decision boundaries, but on this very imbalanced dataset it tends to overfit the training data.
 That is why its test accuracy (about 0.48) is actually a bit worse.
 The confusion matrix and classification report show that the tree does not treat the rare classes much better than the simpler models.

 The random forest performs best, with test accuracy around 0.61.
 This makes sense because a random forest is an ensemble of many decision trees trained on different subsets of the data, so averaging their predictions reduces variance and usually generalizes better.
-In the confusion matrix we see that the random forest is better at separating “nothing,” “one pair,” and “two pair” than the other models, but it still has low recall for the very strongest hands (classes 7–9).
-This matches the ideas from Lecture 2.3: even when overall accuracy improves, we still need to check per-class precision and recall, especially for minority classes.
+In the confusion matrix, the random forest is better at separating “nothing,” “one pair,” and “two pair” than the other models, but it still has low recall for the very strongest hands (classes 7–9).
+This matches the ideas from Lecture 2.3: even when overall accuracy improves, there's still a need to check per-class precision and recall, especially for minority classes.
 In this project, accuracy alone would hide the fact that all models, including the random forest, still miss most of the rare but most valuable poker hands.

 Conclusion:
 In this project I built and compared several machine-learning models to predict the strength of poker hands.
 A simple baseline model that always predicts “no made hand” (class 0) already reaches about 50% test accuracy, because more than half of all examples are in that class.
 This showed me that accuracy by itself can be misleading when the dataset is very imbalanced, and that every “real” model should first be compared against a basic baseline.